josecarlosgt/Web-Design-and-Development/README.md

 ## Task 12: Highlithing text importance
 In addition to the sectioning tags mentioned above, you can also use other elements to highlight important text, such as:

-The [emphasis element \(em\)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/em): represent words that have a stressed emphasis compared to surrounding text.
+The [emphasis element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/em) represent words that have a stressed emphasis compared to surrounding text.
 It is often limited to a word or a few words.

 Choose a word or words in your content that you think should be emphasized.
 For example, you can emphasize the words "responsible ecotourism practices" in the sentence: "They believe that visitors and responsible ecotourism practices are essential to support the development of their communities.":